Celebrating 10 years in business, Len joins us to recount the foundation story of The Depanneur.

 Bootstrap.
 So this was like, I threw everything I had at it.
 Yeah, took a big gamble.
 But it was mine mine to make.
 And you know, I did everything was very resourceful.
 I mean, everything was repurposed, reused, recycled in an innovative way.
 I probably spent on that entire place, what some places might spend on their espresso setup.
 So

 I know that all too well.
 I have like, literally brought to life, you know, these great machines between these couple buildings of ours.
 Just because I didn't want to spend I don't know how people spend like 20 $30,000 on an espresso machine.
 It's totally

 Len Senater 25:44

-totally possible.
-So yeah, we did everything on the five, you know, the everything was, you know, we actually even had a, when we first started, we had a community kitchen drive, we actually had a party and put up posters in a row and said, if you have extra plates, and bowls and spoons, bring them by we’re starting in new communities sweet food space, and we ended up with enough stuff to fill it doesn’t kitchens.
-Well, why would you want to buy all that stuff?
-Yeah, all over again, from scratch.
-They got the community invested in what we were doing, we’re like, oh, yeah, we should go to that place.
-They have my forks, you know, like,
+possible.
+So yeah, we did everything on the fly.
+You know, the everything was, you know, we actually even had a, when we first started, we had a community kitchen drive, we actually had a party and put up posters.
+And everyone said, if you have extra plates, and bowls and spoons, bring them by we're starting a new community sweet food space.
+And we ended up with enough stuff to fill a dozen kitchens.
+Wow, why would you want to buy all that stuff?
+Yeah, all over again from scratch.
+And they got the community invested in what we were doing.
+We're like, oh, yeah, we should go to that place.
+They have my forks, you know.

 Qasim Virjee 26:16

 And they grandma would be so proud.
 We